CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 N. Robert Hammer - CommVault Systems, Inc.

 I'd say the Microsoft partnership continues to improve significantly.
 They are a great partner.
-They're helping us align their field and ours, to Al's point (1:01:10), in terms of helping customers turning to the cloud.
+They're helping us align their field and ours, to Al's point, in terms of helping customers turning to the cloud.
 They're a big customer of ours internally.
 So they are a significant factor in a lot of these major deals, where we're working together to provide cloud-based solutions.
 So that partnership continues to expand, and I can't say enough about how engaged they are and how proactive they are in working with us to the benefit of our mutual customers.

 Andrew James Nowinski - Piper Jaffray & Co.